Trump says 'immune' from 'Apprentice' contestant lawsuit, seeks delay

 Trump said that refusal qualified as a “final appealable order” justifying intervention by the Court of Appeals.

-Zervos’ lawyer, Mariann Wong, said, the “defendant has lost his effort to stay this action twice already, and for good reason.
+Zervos’ lawyer, Mariann Wang, said in an email that Trump “has lost his effort to stay this action twice already, and for good reason.
 No one is above the law.

-“We look forward to proving (the) defendant lied when he attacked Ms. Zervos for telling the truth about his unwanted sexual groping,” Wong said in an email.
+“We look forward to proving (the) defendant lied when he attacked Ms. Zervos for telling the truth about his unwanted sexual groping,” Wang added.

 Zervos accused Trump of subjecting her to unwanted kissing and groping after she sought career advice in 2007.